syself/cluster-api-provider-hetzner/docs/caph/01-getting-started/02-quickstart/02-management-cluster-setup.md

 ---
 title: Management cluster setup
+metatitle: Cluster API Management Cluster Setup for Hetzner
+sidebar: Management cluster setup
+description: Bootstrap a cluster, install and configure all the necessary components to make it function as a Cluster API management cluster.
 ---

 You have two options: either create a pure HCloud cluster or a hybrid cluster with Hetzner dedicated (bare metal) servers.
 For a full list of flavors, please check out the [release page](https://github.com/syself/cluster-api-provider-hetzner/releases).
 In the quickstart guide, we will go with the cluster creation on a pure Hetzner Cloud server.